Birmingham, Alabama

-Birmingham (/ˈbɜrmɪŋhæm/ BUR-ming-ham) is a city in the north central region of the U.S. state of Alabama.
-Birmingham is the seat of Jefferson County, Alabama's most populous county.
-As of the 2021 census estimates, Birmingham had a population of 197,575, down 1% from the 2020 Census, making it Alabama's third-most populous city after Huntsville and Montgomery.
-The broader Birmingham metropolitan area had a 2020 population of 1,115,289, and is the largest metropolitan area in Alabama as well as the 50th-most populous in the United States.
-Birmingham serves as an important regional hub and is associated with the Deep South, Piedmont, and Appalachian regions of the nation.
+Birmingham (/ˈbɜrmɪŋhæm/ BUR-ming-ham) is a city in the north central region of Alabama, United States.
+It is the second-most populous city in the state, with a population of 200,733 at the 2020 census (estimated at 196,357 in 2024).
+The Birmingham metropolitan area, with over 1.19 million residents, is the largest metropolitan area in Alabama and 47th-most populous in the US.
+Birmingham serves as a major regional economic, medical, and educational hub of the Deep South, Piedmont, and Appalachian regions.
+It is the county seat of Jefferson County.